Intercoin/UtilityTokenContract/README.md

 --|--|--
 name|string|name utility token. see ERC20 interface
 symbol|string|symbol utility token. see ERC20 interface
-reserveToken|address|address for external token. used only in UtilityToken.sol
+community|address| address of community contract. can be zero then reward mechanism will not work inviterCommission|uint256|commission (mul by 1e6) to the inviting user, if the user who was invited by the inviter sent a reserve token. can be zero then reward mechanism will not work reserveToken|address|address for external token. used only in UtilityToken.sol

 # Overview